l1mcdonough/Universe.exe-has-Crashed/README.md

 # Running

 ## Web Version
-You can run the game at the [Jame Page](https://ldjam.com/events/ludum-dare/56/cellular-automota) You can download and unzip it, though it seems to need a http server, you can run
+You can run the game at the [Jam Page](https://ldjam.com/events/ludum-dare/56/cellular-automota) You can download and unzip it, though it seems to need a http server, you can run
 ```python
 python -m http.server